Automatic language translation

 In carrying out their role, OCVs may:

 In April 2024, changes were made to the ADC Act to assist the operation of the OCV scheme.
-NDIS providers and assisted boarding house operators in NSW must be aware of these changes and new information sharing requirements.
+NDIS providers and assisted boarding house operators in NSW must be aware of the new information sharing requirements.

 The ‘visitable service’ is the premises where the accommodation is being provided – that is, the assisted boarding house, group home, unit, residential facility, or other accommodation premises.